 This course meets UC/CSU and District graduation requirements.
 Advanced Placement European History is designed to be a survey course of European history.
 Students must demonstrate their understanding, assimilation, and utilization of the historical knowledge, opinions, conclusions, and techniques gained through a range of directed, cooperative, and inquiry approaches.
 The students will examine and master the major turning points in the shaping of contemporary Europe.
 Students will take in-depth looks at current European issues and the growing independence of people and cultures throughout the world.
 A heavy emphasis will be placed on timed essay writing.
-The AP Exam will be offered in May.
+Regular after school seminars will be held throughout the year.
+All Students are expected to take the AP/IB test.
+If students choose not to test, an alternate assessment will be assigned by the teacher.